 With larger yachts in shallow water, the hull draft may become an issue because you don’t want to damage the hull by scraping the ground.
 Find out from the manufacturer what the depth is when the yacht is fully loaded with the outboard motor is down and accelerating from a standing start, at which point the draft will be at its peak.
 With these specs in mind, you will known up to what point you can bring in your yacht.

 For some veterans, it may have been safer to stay in the war zone than to come home.

 The number of medical malpractice payouts from the VA hospital system increased by 12% within a10-year, and that only represents roughly one-fourth of the number of actual cases that were filed.
-Any one Atlanta personal injury lawyer should have at least one veteran or an immediate family member as a client.

 In many cases, there was no expectation of injury or death.
 In 2012, the biggest medical malpractice payout ($17.5 million) was to a vet who was left permanently paralyzed from a stroke triggered by tooth extraction.
 According to an investigative report, there were nearly 4,500 medical malpractice cases filed against the Department of Veteran Affairs over a 10-year period.